 Accidents happen.
 And if you’re not careful, they could cost you significant insurance premium spikes.
-To prevent an accident from ruining your rates, find a company that offers accident forgiveness to safe drivers or an insurer that writes policies for high-risk drivers.
+The impact of an accident on your rates depends a lot on who’s at fault, previous driving record and your insurer’s accident forgiveness policy.

 Take control by comparing your insurance options to find the best rate and coverage for your driving needs and habits.